 Somehow the waft of garlic and the bustle of traffic made our evening in Newlyn all the more enjoyable in our pavement haven and a complete break from our ordinary lives.

-An evening in Mousehole
+An evening beside Mousehole Harbour

 We haven’t visited Mousehole since the Christmas lights so it was a real contrast to see the harbour that evening in a holiday mood, in the last of the days golden sunshine.